bogadrian/gatsby-final/src/posts/nov-2020/how-i-got-my-dream-software-job.md

 Every day Peter said that pray for years!

-Until God got tired of Peter, talk to him:
+Until God got tired of Peter and talk to him:

 "Peter for God sake, I will let you win, but play at the lottery at least once!”.